Whether you choose real estate or index funds as your primary investment, each has an outstanding track record of building wealth.

 Unexpected structural problems.
 Even if a property passes a home inspection with flying colors, it can still have structural problems.
-Two or three years after the purchase, the furnace could meltdown, the roof may need replacing, or you can learn the property has substantial termite damage.
+Two or three years after the purchase, the furnace could melt down, the roof may need replacing, or you can learn the property has substantial termite damage.

 Rising interest rates.
 These affect all investments, including stocks.
 Rising rates have a bigger impact on real estate because of the leverage factor.
 If rates rise significantly, your property value may go flat or even decline.

 A deteriorating rental market.
-This can happen because the major employer in the area closes down a large facility, or because a huge new apartment complex goes up nearby.
+This can happen because the major employer in the area closes down a large facility or because a huge new apartment complex goes up nearby.
 Either situation can cause tenants to become scarce, forcing you to lower your rent.

 Legal problems.
 Because someone will be occupying your investment real estate, there’s always the potential for legal problems.
 Sure, you can have insurance to cover a lawsuit.
 But it will still cost you in time and aggravation.
-It’s also the possibility that a bad tenant could use the legal system to prevent eviction.
+There’s also the possibility that a bad tenant could use the legal system to prevent eviction.

 My Own Experience Investing in Real Estate

 At the beginning of this article, I wrote that I’m not a heavily experienced real estate investor, but I do have one episode to relate to.
 I did try buying a rental property once, and it didn’t go well.
 You can read all about that experience in my article, 7 Lessons I Learned From Failing at Real Estate Investing.